'There were times I couldn't pay the Dewa bill': Kris Fade opens up about his journey to stardom

 “I remember weighing 128 kilos and having days when I couldn’t even get out of bed,” he said, reflecting on how these experiences have shaped him.
 “These are the experiences that shape you up.
 I’m a different person now, with a deeper understanding of others and their struggles."

 However, he turned these low points into a source of strength and inspiration, founding Fade Fit, a successful snack company.
-“From the lowest moments of my life, I founded Fade Fit, which has become one of the fastest-growing snack companies in the Middle East,” said Kris.
+“From the lowest moments of my life, I founded Fade Fit, which has become one of the fastest-growing snack companies in the Middle East."

 “If I hadn’t faced those challenges, I wouldn’t have discovered this business, improved my health, or created my own healthy snacks.
-Sometimes, the greatest achievements come from the toughest times in life."
+Sometimes, the greatest achievements come from the toughest times in life," said the 44-year-old.

 Authenticity in Reality TV

 The radio presenter also acknowledges the difficulties of staying true to oneself in the world of reality TV.
 “It’s challenging because I’m juggling a radio show, running a company, and filming for the show.
-I wake up around 4.30am for my morning show, and the time commitment is intense.
-Filming can stretch over many hours on many days," he explained.
+I wake up around 4.30am for my morning show, and the time commitment is intense."

 Despite these challenges, he aims to remain authentic both on and off-screen.
 “I wouldn’t change a thing because it’s my life and who I am.
 My wife, Brianna Fade, and I tried to keep it as genuine as possible.
 I wasn’t there trying to live a lifestyle that I don’t live in real life.”